Nicholas I of Russia: Culture

 The official emphasis on Russian nationalism fueled a debate on Russia's place in the world, the meaning of Russian history, and the future of Russia.
-One group, the westernizers, believed that Russia remained backward and primitive and could progress only through more Europeanization.
-Another group, the Slavophiles, enthusiastically favored the Slavs and their culture and customs, and had a distaste for westerners and their culture and customs.
+One group, the westernizers, believed that Russia remained backward and primitive and could progress only through adopting European culture and institutions.
+Another group, the Slavophiles, enthusiastically favored Slavic culture and customs, and disdained the West.

 The Slavophiles viewed Slavic philosophy as a source of wholeness in Russia and were sceptical of Western rationalism and materialism.
-Some of them believed that the Russian peasant commune, or Mir, offered an attractive alternative to Western capitalism and could make Russia a potential social and moral savior, thus representing a form of Russian messianism.
-However the ministry of education had a policy of closing philosophy faculties because of possible harmful effects.
+Some of them believed that the Russian peasant commune, or Mir, offered an attractive alternative to Western capitalism and could save Europe from social and moral revolution, thus representing a form of Russian messianism.
+However the ministry of education had a policy of closing philosophy faculties to curb destabilizing speculation.

-In the wake of the Decembrist revolt, the tsar moved to protect the status quo by centralizing the educational system.
-He wanted to neutralize the threat of foreign ideas and what he ridiculed as "pseudo-knowledge."
+In the wake of the Decembrist revolt, the tsar moved to protect the status quo by centralizing education.
+He wanted to neutralize the threat of foreign ideas and "pseudo-knowledge".
 However, his minister of education, Sergei Uvarov, quietly promoted academic freedom and autonomy, raised academic standards, improved facilities, and opened higher education to the middle classes.
-By 1848 the tsar, fearing the political upheavals in the West might inspire similar uprisings in Russia, ended Uvarov's innovations.
+By 1848 the tsar, fearing that political upheavals in the West might spread to Russia, ended Uvarov's innovations.
 The universities were small and closely monitored, especially the potentially dangerous philosophy departments.
-Their main mission was to train a loyal, athletic, masculinized senior bureaucracy that avoided the effeminacy of office work.
+Their main mission was to train a loyal, vigorous, manly senior bureaucracy unspoiled by effeminate office work.

-The Imperial Academy of Fine Arts in St. Petersburg grew in importance by its recognition and support of artists.
-Nicholas I decided to control it personally.
-He overruled it regarding awarding ranks to artists.
-He reprimanded and humiliated artists whose works he found distasteful.
-The result was not better art, but just the reverse, compounded by fear and insecurity among members of the art community.
+The Imperial Academy of Fine Arts in St. Petersburg became the main source of recognition and support for artists.
+Nicholas I decided to control it personally, reserving the final say on artistic honors.
+As the tsar reprimanded and humiliated artists whose works he found distasteful, the result was fear, insecurity, and artistic mediocrity.

-Despite the repressions of this period, Russians outside official control produced a flowering of literature and the arts.
+Despite the repressions of this period, Russians outside official control produced a flowering of literature and the performing arts.
 Through the works of Aleksandr Pushkin, Nikolai Gogol, Ivan Turgenev and numerous others, Russian literature gained international stature and recognition.
 Ballet took root in Russia after its importation from France, and classical music became firmly established with the compositions of Mikhail Glinka (1804–1857).

 Minister of Finance Georg von Cancrin persuaded the emperor of the benefits of inviting Prussian scientist Alexander von Humboldt to Russia to investigate regions that could produce mineral wealth.
-The Russian government paid Humboldt's expenses for his eight-month expedition through Russia in 1829, which resulted in diamond finds in the Ural mountains.
-Humboldt published multiple volumes on his Russian expedition, which he dedicated to the tsar despite his increasing disapproval of the tsar's policies.
+The Russian government financed Humboldt's eight-month expedition through Russia in 1829, which resulted in diamond finds in the Ural mountains.
+Humboldt published multiple volumes on his Russian expedition, which he dedicated to Nicholas despite his increasing disapproval of the tsar's policies.